 Newman University has due regard to the Charity Commission's guidance on public benefit and is committed to widening participation and social mobility.
 As a result, Newman University has developed an outstanding reputation of achievement in this area.
 For example, the University exceeds nationally derived benchmarks for the recruitment of students from state schools and lower socio-economic groups and low participation neighbourhoods.
-According to the latest Sunday Times analysis, Newman has the 3rd highest working class intake, the 2nd highest state school intake, and 1 in 3 of Newman's students is a mature student.
-The University offers scholarships to support undergraduate study to those with outstanding academic achievements.
-Newman also has three Article 26 students; students who have fled persecution and sought asylum in the UK.
+According to the latest Sunday Times analysis, Newman has the 3rd highest working class intake, the 2nd highest state school intake, and one in three of Newman's students is a mature student.
+Newman has an Article 26 scholarship which supports students who have fled persecution and sought asylum in the UK.
 The University has also committed to support a Syrian refugee student.